-If I get hacked, I’m not liable for damages, right?
+Myth: If I get hacked, It’s no big deal I’m not liable for damages

 If a web site intrusion occurs and customer data is stolen, it is the responsibility of the web site owner to report it.
 For example in the state of Pennsylvania the owner might be liable for up to $200 per customer to provide ongoing identity protection.